 Using the Brush Tool (B), set the foreground color to black.
 Start by brushing over the outside of the statue—in this case, we want to maintain only the statue to use on the Rave-Poster file.

-Use the backlash (\) key to see the parts that have been masked out.
+Use the backslash (\) key to see the parts that have been masked out.

 Let’s crop the image to be easily manageable on the Rave-Poster file.
 On the toolbar, select the Crop Tool (C) and crop the image to just around the statue.
 Press Enter to proceed.